Reporters

 Verbose reporter

-The verbose reporter outputs detailed information for all test cases, including successful ones.
+The verbose reporter extends the default reporter and outputs detailed information for all test cases, including successful ones.
+Features like progress reporting are also available.
 Use this when you need complete visibility into test execution.

 Output example: